Will Arnett: Early life

-Arnett was born in Toronto, Ontario, to Edith Alexandra "Alix" (née Palk) and Emerson James "Jim" Arnett, who was a corporate lawyer and brewer, among other occupations.
+Arnett was born in Toronto, Ontario, to Edith Alexandra "Alix" and Emerson James "Jim" Arnett, who was a corporate lawyer and brewer, among other occupations.
 His parents were originally from Winnipeg, Manitoba, and he has roots on both sides of his family in Manitoba going back many generations.
-Arnett has two older sisters and a younger brother.
+Arnett has older twin sisters and a younger brother.
 His father, a graduate of Harvard University, served as the president and CEO of Molson Breweries from 1997 to 2000.

+His mother is the cousin of noted Canadian stage actress Nancy Palk.

 Arnett briefly attended Lakefield College School in Lakefield, Ontario, but was asked not to return after a semester for being a troublemaker.
 The Subway Academy II allowed him to take theatre classes at the Tarragon Theatre.
-He eventually graduated from Leaside High School and attended Concordia University, Montreal for a semester but dropped out.
+He eventually graduated from Leaside High School and attended Concordia University, Montreal, for a semester but dropped out.
 As a teenager, he was encouraged by his mother to pursue an acting career.
 He auditioned for commercials in Toronto and enjoyed acting.
 In 1990, he moved to New York City to study acting at the Lee Strasberg Theatre and Film Institute.
-He appeared in plays in New York, and his first acting role was in Felicity Huffman's independent film Erie, which was filmed on the Erie Canal.
-As mentioned on the SmartLess podcast, Arnett is an avid hockey fan and workout enthusiast, known to often boast about his “Pro Dumper” and ability to bench press as much as 165 pounds.
+He appeared in plays in New York, and his first screen role was in Felicity Huffman's independent film Erie, which was filmed on the Erie Canal.
+As mentioned on the SmartLess podcast, Arnett is an avid hockey fan and workout enthusiast, known to often boast about his "Pro Dumper" and ability to bench press as much as 165 pounds.

+In 1994, Arnett was one of the hosts of the weekend-long Pay-Per-View event for Woodstock '94, his first television appearance.